 Interested in applying for September 2022?
+Applications will open November 1, 2021 and close January 25, 2022.
 Refer closely to the admission requirements outlined in the 'Requirements' tab, top right of this webpage.
 All eligibility criteria and details relating to the required documents can be found there; please read carefully.

 Apply Early!
-We strongly encourage applicants to begin the application process well before the January deadline date, as preparing the required materials takes time, and referees must be given enough time to complete and submit references before the reference deadline date (one week after the applicant deadline date).
-Your referees will not receive the email prompt until you have uploaded all of your documents, paid the application fee, and hit the 'submit' button.
+We strongly encourage applicants to begin the application process well before the January deadline date, as preparing the required materials takes time, and referees must be given enough time to complete and submit references.

-*Please note: All documents should be scanned in and submitted using the online portal.
-Due to remote working restrictions, please do not mail documents into the MPH office, as these documents may not be received on time.
+*Please note: All documents should be scanned in and submitted using the online admissions portal.
+Please do not mail documents to the MPH office.

 For more information about the program and admissions process, please scroll down to register for one of our Admission Webinars!